Congratulations to Dr. Boeye who has received tenure and promotion to the rank of associate professor!

 Dr. Boeye presented a paper “Reference and Person in the Historiated Initials of the St. Albans Psalter” at the symposium "Seeing and Reading in Twelfth-Century England" which was held at the J. Paul Getty Museum and the UCLA Center for Medieval and Renaissance.

 For her senior project, under the guidance of Dr. Headley, Nicolle Meilly curated the exhibition Honore Daumier: Caricaturing Bourgeois France.
-The exhibition will be in the Julio Fine Arts Gallery on Loyola's campus through August 2015.
+The exhibition was in the Julio Fine Arts Gallery on Loyola's campus through August 2015.

 Grace Boyen ('15) is attending on a scholarship Ewha University in Seoul, South Korea.
 Upon completion of the program she will receive a Masters in International Studies.

-Noah Kearney ('13) is attending the Higher Education M.A. program at Boston College beginning in the fall of 2014.
+Noah Kearney ('13) is attending the Higher Education M.A. program at Boston College.

-Elizabeth Berry ('12) is working in the marketing department of the Baltimore convention center.
+Elizabeth Berry ('12) is working in the sales department of the Baltimore Convention Center.

 Colleen Grant ('11) has received her M.A. in Museum studies from George Washington and is now employed by the National Museum of American History where she is helping with the rehousing of the museum's collection.